a37ai/devops-mcp-servers/servers/gcp/README.md

      pip install google-cloud-storage google-cloud-bigquery google-cloud-container google-cloud-functions google-api-python-client google-auth

 2. GCP Credentials:
    - Make sure you have proper GCP authentication set up.
-Typically, you can use Application Default Credentials by running: gcloud auth application-default login
+You can use Application Default Credentials by running: gcloud auth application-default login
    - The server will automatically use the default project unless specified otherwise via function parameters.